 Kentucky Truck Accident LawyerDanger and death on 18 wheels

 Truck accident cases are not the same as car wreck cases!
 Don’t let any lawyer try to tell you otherwise.
 You should only trust your case to an attorney who has the knowledge and experience that comes with practicing several truck wreck cases.
-Attorney Julie Butcher has that knowledge and experience with many truck cases over her 25+ years of practice.
+Kentucky truck accident lawyer Julie Butcher has that knowledge and experience with many truck cases over her 25+ years of practice.
 Julie is one of only a few attorneys in Kentucky who is a member of a lawyers’ group that dedicates itself to helping the victims of truck wrecks and to preventing more wrecks, APITLA (Association of Plaintiff Interstate Trucking Lawyers of America).
 Tractor-trailer wrecks and other Kentucky truck crashes often result in serious injuries due to the size of the vehicles involved.
 When a semi or 18-wheeler collides with a smaller vehicle, life-threatening injuries can occur.
 These cases are also different from passenger car wrecks because of the many rules and regulations specific to the trucking industry.

 Another method Julie has used successfully is to compare fuel tickets and weight tickets with the driver’s log.
 Not only did that show the trucker was lying on his logbook, it showed he had to be exceeding the speed limit to get from point to point in that amount of time.